John-P-Cargille/seniorThesisRepo/README.md

 - **Waitlist**: A system that allows students to reserve a spot in a full course, subject to availability if another student drops the course.
 - **Prerequisite**: A course or requirement that must be completed before a student can enroll in a more advanced course.
 - **User Role**: A designation for system access levels, such as student, registrar, or faculty member, each with different permissions within the system.
-- **Concurrent Enrollment**: The ability for students to be enrolled in multiple courses during the same academic term.
+- **Concurrent Enrollment**: The ability for students to be enrolled in multiple courses during the same academic term.]

+# Overview
+The Melodic Dictation Web Page is a webpage using javascript and express.

-## Overview
+[## Overview
 The Mahoney University Registration System is a web-based platform designed to automate the course registration process for students and faculty.
 It serves as the primary interface for students to manage their academic schedules and for university staff to oversee the course offerings and registration workflows.

 ### System Features: